jipp/lemonpi/README.md

 # lemonpi

-aall needed scripts to setup the lemonpi server
+all needed scripts to setup the lemonpi server